sei-jed-10/W08D02-React-State/07-Quiz.md

 4. The `ReactDOM.render` method generates a new element with an ID of root, which it populates with the JSX returned from the `Kangaroos` component.
 React updates the virtual DOM to have this new element, which the browser sees to dynamically change the page with the new element on it.

 **Answer**
+3. The `ReactDOM.render` method returns JSX to the `Kangaroos` component, and the `Kangaroos` component returns a virtual DOM node.
+React updates on the webpage only the elements specified in Kangaroos that have changed.